Samantha9995/Flutter-Itunes-music-preview-app/README.md

 ![Simulator Screen Recording - iPhone SE (3rd generation) - 2025-05-09 at 12 23 28](https://github.com/user-attachments/assets/8253476e-675c-48bc-952d-0b05c0c54c82)

-This project is deployed on GitHub Pages and can be accessed at: ListenFirst (https://samantha9995.github.io/ListenFirst/).
+This project is deployed on GitHub Pages and can be accessed at (https://samantha9995.github.io/ListenFirst/).

 ## Features